Buck Sexton is in on my and and and what about who's Tuesday?

 They're wider and they're longer than regular parking spots.

-Kia's the more popular model, I believe now.
+Kia's the more popular model, I believe.

-So this is like patronizing and sexist and all the rest of it.
+So, this is like patronizing and sexist and all the rest of it.

 Houston's bathrooms, showers, and dressing facilities will now be open to all, regardless of gender, gender identity, gender expression, or other predilection of gender behavior, whatever that means, predilection of gender behavior.

-She said this is quote the most personally meaningful thing I will ever do as mayor.
+She said this is, quote, the most personally meaningful thing I will ever do as mayor.

-So in South Korea you've got gender specific I don't know what somebody with predilection of gender behavior does if they identify in South Korea if they identify as a woman for the purposes of using a parking space.
+I don't know what somebody with predilection of gender behavior does if they identify, in South Korea, if they identify as a woman for the purposes of using a parking space.

 By the way, if you find it hard to get a parking space in Seoul, then you might want to try claiming to identify as a woman for the purposes of parking.

-But it's it's interesting to me now that since and I don't want to get into the whole Rush did uh transgender Thursday on the show yesterday, and I don't want to tread on his turf in that respect.
+But it's interesting to me now that since and I don't want to get into the whole Rush did Transgender Thursday on the show yesterday, and I don't want to tread on his turf in that respect, but it is interesting to me how swiftly things move since gay marriage and striking down the laws restricting marriage to a man and a woman and all the rest of it.

-And like departments you would have thought had an absolutely nothing to do with sexuality are all developing these sexual identity and sexual orientation programs.
+And like departments you would have thought had absolutely nothing to do with sexuality are all developing these sexual identity and sexual orientation programs.

-All the government agencies now are figuring out that that's where the big bucks are that you don't really count.
+All the government agencies now are figuring out that that's where the big bucks are, that you don't really count.

-You're not really part of the new world unless you've got a a gay program in your part of the world too.
+You're not really part of the new world unless you've got a gay program in your part of the world too.

 So for example, the National Park Service is now going to start promoting historic LGBT places.

-American foreign policy John Kerry has got nothing to say about Russia.
+John Kerry has got nothing to say about Russia.

 He's got nothing to say about the Ukraine.

-He's got nothing to he makes no meaningful contribution to Syria or to what's going on in North Africa or to the Iranian nuclear program or to the Chinese march of power in the Pacific.
+He's got nothing to, he makes no meaningful contribution to Syria or to what's going on in North Africa or to the Iranian nuclear program or to the Chinese march of power in the Pacific.

-So I don't know what kind of time uh the fully credentialed American gay experts are going to be having when they land in Kampala.
+So I don't know what kind of time the fully credentialed American gay experts are going to be having when they land in Kampala.

-But that's like John Kerry can't w the United States can't send anybody in to get our guys in Benghazi.
+The United States can't send anybody in to get our guys in Benghazi.

-They can't send anybody to get the bring back our girls girls in Nigeria.
+They can't send anybody to get the Bring Back Our Girls Girls in Nigeria.

 They can't send anybody in to help the fellas in Ukraine keep Putin from annexing what bits of the country wants.